Mark Klempner

-Mark Klempner (July 11, 1956 – March 3, 2019) was a folklorist, oral historian and social commentator.
+Mark Klempner (July 11, 1956 – March 3, 2019) was an American folklorist, oral historian and social commentator.

 Early life

 Klempner grew up in New York City, and attended Cornell University, graduating Phi Beta Kappa in 1997, and winning a J. William Fulbright Fellowship.
 In 2000, he received an M.A. in folklore from the University of North Carolina at Chapel Hill.

 Later in life, he moved to Costa Rica and taught English writing in Blue Valley school.

-Music

-Mark worked at the Bodhi Tree Bookstore in Los Angeles and taught guitar to private clients.

-Mark began performing at local coffee houses and quickly gained a following, especially from people he knew from the Bodhi Tree.

-In 1985, he released his first music on tape called « Secrets of the heart » the title song was written as a mini-biography mentioning his cat, Krishna, and her two kittens, Pablo and Gertrude (who were given as a gift to one of his guitar students as a graduation gift).

-Around this time, he began performing under the stage name of Jamie Michaels.

-Around 1990, Mark released his second album, written mostly about his life.

-Both albums were recorded in the living room of his home on Berendo St. in Los Angeles with a 4 track studio recorder.

 The Heart Has Reasons

 Klempner spent nearly a decade talking with and getting to know Dutch Righteous Among the Nations in order to write The Heart Has Reasons: Holocaust Rescuers and Their Stories of Courage, Cleveland: The Pilgrim Press, 2006.
 He found the rescuers through Yad Vashem, and was originally funded by a research grant from the Institute for European Studies at Cornell University.
 Most of the rescuers he interviewed were previously unknown to the general public, with the exception of Miep Gies, who tried to save Anne Frank and her family.
 Because Klempner is the son of a Jewish immigrant who barely escaped the Holocaust, he found that his subjects sometimes looked at him as the child or grandchild of the Jews they rescued.
 He later conducted archival research at The United States Holocaust Memorial Museum and The Netherlands Institute for War Documentation.
 The published book contains a foreword by renowned Holocaust historian Christopher Browning.
 In Spring of 2012, Klempner addressed members of the United States Congress and their Staffs on the occasion of Holocaust Remembrance Day (Yom HaShoah).
 He also spoke at the Library of Congress and a webcast is now available containing his speech.

 On November 15, 2012, an updated paperback edition of The Heart Has Reasons was published by Night Stand Books with the ISBN 0988567407.
 The subtitle has changed from "Holocaust Rescuers and Their Stories of Courage" to "Dutch Rescuers of Jewish Children during the Holocaust."
 The author notes that this second edition contains 12 new photographs, improvements in the text, and an updated epilogue.